 LIV 2 Housing Needs and LIV 3 Affordable Housing.
-The policy's primary aim is to meet the housing needs of all sectors of the community.
+The policies primary aim is to meet the housing needs of all sectors of the community.
 The implementation of this policy will help to address existing deficiencies in housing provision and facilitate the reduction of overcrowding.
 Appropriate mixes of housing may also assist in creating mixed communities with people from different backgrounds living alongside one another.

 LIV 4 Designing Better Places to Live.
 In addition to the general design principles set out in Policy ENV2, the policy sets out the criteria which will be taken into consideration to encourage the provision of well designed housing to meet the needs of Pendle's population.
-Due regard will be had to various design principles and guidance including the Code for Sustainable Homes and Building for Life Standards.
+Due regard will be had to various design principles and guidance including the Code for Sustainable Homes and energy hierarchy.
 The policy sets out a general guide, on a borough wide scale, for the size and type of market housing required and the size of affordable that is needed.
-This policy is considered to perform very well against those objectives which relate to meeting housing needs, protecting environmental quality, minimising energy use, adapting to climate change, reducing the risk of flooding and protecting and enhancing biodiversity.
+This policy is considered to perform very well against those objectives which relate to meeting housing needs, protecting environmental quality, minimising energy use, adapting to climate change and reducing the risk of flooding.